niroyb/Docs/networking/L2Bridge.md

 # How to create a Docker L2Bridge network on Windows

-* Find out the container host subnet information
+* Find out the container subnet information of the Docker host net interface

+  This is because a l2bridge network's subnet values needs to match the NIC’s interface of the Docker host.
+  (10.123.6.0/23 in below case)

     PS C:\WINDOWS\system32> ipconfig